civican/legisinfo/44-1/bills/C-49/bill_text.md

   **(3)** In a prescribed emergency situation, a facility manager's powers are extended so that they also apply to each person in charge of a vessel, vehicle or aircraft that is at the facility or that is leaving or approaching it.

-> **Explanatory Note**:
-> New.

 ### Section 82

   **(1)** Paragraph 194(1)(e) of the English version of the Act is replaced by the following:

-    undertakes or carries on a work or activity without an authorization under paragraph 138(1)(b) or without complying with the approvals or requirements, determined by the **Regulator** in accordance with the provisions of this Part or granted or prescribed under this Part, of an authorization issued under that paragraph;
+    undertakes or carries on a work or activity without an authorization under paragraph 138(1)(b) or without complying with the approvals or requirements, determined by the Regulator in accordance with the provisions of this Part or granted or prescribed under this Part, of an authorization issued under that paragraph;

   **(2)** Subsection 194(1) of the Act is amended by striking out "or" at the end of paragraph (e) and by replacing paragraph (f) with the following:

     undertakes or carries on a work or activity without an authorization under subsection 138.01(1) or without complying with the terms and conditions of the authorization that were determined by the Regulator in accordance with the provisions of this Part or granted or prescribed under this Part; or

-    fails to comply with a direction, requirement or order of an operational safety officer, the Chief Safety Officer, a conservation officer or the Chief Conservation Officer or with an order of an installation manager, **a facility manager** or the Committee.
+    fails to comply with a direction, requirement or order of an operational safety officer, the Chief Safety Officer, a conservation officer or the Chief Conservation Officer or with an order of an installation manager, a facility manager or the Committee.

 ### Section 83

 Paragraph 196(1)(h) of the Act is replaced by the following:

-directing the offender to pay to the **Regulator** an amount of money that the court considers appropriate for the purpose of conducting research, education and training in matters related to the protection of the environment, conservation of petroleum resources or safety of petroleum operations **or offshore renewable energy projects**;
+directing the offender to pay to the Regulator an amount of money that the court considers appropriate for the purpose of conducting research, education and training in matters related to the protection of the environment, conservation of petroleum resources or safety of petroleum operations or offshore renewable energy projects;

-> **Explanatory Note**:
-> Relevant portion of subsection 196(1):
-> *Existing Text*:
-> > If a person is found guilty of an offence under this Part, the court may, having regard to the nature of the offence and the circumstances surrounding its commission, in addition to any other punishment that may be imposed under this Part, make an order that has any or all of the following effects:
-> >
-> > directing the offender to pay to the Board an amount of money that the court considers appropriate for the purpose of conducting research, education and training in matters related to the protection of the environment, conservation of petroleum resources or safety of petroleum operations;

 ### Section 84